Conversation and Commentary Submissions

-Conversation & Commentary Submissions: Dr. Lisa Flores in the Department of Communication at the University of Colorado at Boulder is the forthcoming Conversation and Commentary Editor.
-The C&C editor facilitates forums consisting of multiple short contributions by different authors addressing focused topics of interest to the journal.
+Dr. Sarah J. Jackson at the University of Pennsylvania is the Conversation and Commentary Editor through 2022.
+The C&C editor facilitates forums consisting of multiple short contributions (~2500-3000 words each) by different authors addressing focused topics of interest to the journal.
 Please direct inquiries to her at firstname.lastname@example.org and include “WSIC-C&C” in the subject line.

 Book and Media Review Submissions

-Rachel Griffin in the Department of Communication Studies at Southern Illinois University at Carbondale is the book and media review editor-elect.
+Marina Levina at the University of Memphis is the book and media review editor.
 Please direct inquiries to her at email@example.com and include “WSIC-BMR” in the subject line.

 Reviewers are invited to submit reviews of books, documentaries and popular films that might aid in the research and/or teaching of gender and communication.
 Reviewers should consider the book's or media's potential significance for the journal's readers, as well as authorial intent, the data in which the book's or media's claims are grounded, the author's analytical approach to the data, and the apparent wisdom of the conclusions advanced.
 Please also keep in mind the journal's mission statement as you address these topics.